 After Peter actually walked on the water, then was intimidated by the storm and sank, Jesus did not say,

 "Go on and drown.
 I gave you a chance and you doubted.
 It's your own fault.
+You shouldn't have tried the impossible!"

 No. Instead of the "every-man-for-himself" attitude, Jesus shot his hand forward and caught Peter.
 And he was not berating Peter with his statement "Oh you little faith . . ."
 Jesus used this as a teachable moment to comment on the kind of faith Peter had right then as he helped him into the boat and caused the storm to cease.
 (Matthew 14:22-33)